What is PODD?

--Ability to communicate a wide range of communicative functions.
-For example, comment, ask questions, protest.
+- Ability to communicate a wide range of communicative functions.
+For example, comment, ask questions and protest.

--Options to help grammar.
-For example, verb tenses, plurals, comparatives, possessives.
+- Options to help grammar.
+For example, verb tenses, plurals, comparatives, and possessives.

--Access to the full alphabet and word prediction.
+- Access to the entire alphabet and word prediction.

 Light-tech AAC is not just a back-up!

-Everyone using AAC needs a paper-based option to complement their high-tech device.
-They give the AAC user another option to pick from to communicate whatever, whenever, and however, they want.
+Everyone using AAC needs a paper-based alternative to complement their high-tech device.
+They give the AAC user another option to pick from: communicate whatever, whenever, and however they want.
 It is one of the methods to make sure that they always have a way to communicate.
 Moreover, a paper-based system also has many advantages.

 Light-tech AAC advantages:

 • Light-tech supports rely on help from human associates.
 These associates can accommodate the AAC user in ways that a computer cannot.
-They can provide extra time and interpret selections that are in-between locations.
+For example, they can provide extra time and interpret selections that are in-between locations.
 They can also respond to non-verbal communication that might indicate an error.

 • They can be made highly durable and waterproof.

 • For AAC users that access their system using scanning, light-tech AAC can provide a way to communicate.
 At the same time, they work to develop the motor skills necessary for switch scanning.